ZTF SN Ia DR2: Colour standardisation of Type Ia Supernovae and its dependence on environment: Data

 \subsection{Zwicky Transient Facility SN Ia DR2}

-In this paper, we use the ZTF SN Ia DR2 sample described in \drpaper{Rigault et al. (2024a)}.
-The ZTF DR2 data are presented in details in \drpaper{Smith et al. (2024)}.
-In this analysis, we aim at probing the properties of the underlying SNe~Ia population, and we therefore limit our sample to well measured objects in the volume-limited redshift range ($z<0.06$).
+We used the ZTF SN Ia DR2 sample described in \cite{DR2_overview}.
+The ZTF DR2 data were presented in detail in \cite{Smith_2024}.
+In this analysis, we probe the properties of the underlying SNe~Ia population, and we therefore limited our sample to well-measured objects in the volume-limited redshift range ($z<0.06$).

-As described in \drpaper{Rigault et al. (2024a)}, these well measured SNe~Ia are those passing the following quality cuts: (1) At least seven $5\sigma$ detections, two pre-, two-post maximum light and in two different filters, only considering the rest-frame phase range [$-10$ days, $+40$ days] used to fit the \texttt{SALT2} parameters \citep{Guy_2010,Betoule_2014, Taylor_2021} (2) A \texttt{SALT2} lightcurve fit probability greater than $10^{-7}$.
-We fit the ZTF lightcurves with the \texttt{SALT2} “T21” model \citep{Taylor_2021}, accounting for Milky Way extinction (see details in \drpaper{Smith et al. 2024}).
-We limit our targets to those having the following \texttt{SALT2} parameters: $c\in [-0.2, 0.8]$, with $\sigma_c<0.1$, $x_1 \in [-3, +3]$, with $\sigma_{x_1}<1$ and a peak-luminosity date $t_0$ measured with a precision of 1 day or less, leaving \prov{970} SNe~Ia.
-As recommended by \cite{rose2022}, we extend the colour range above the usual $c<0.3$, which allows us to probe the characteristics of the full SN~Ia colour distribution.
-In addition, we remove $\sim20$ peculiar SNe Ia (e.g. 91bg or Ia-CSM), but we keep edge cases such as 91T-likes, as they are not usually identifiable by higher redshift samples (see details in \drpaper{Dimitriadis et al. 2024}).
+As described in \cite{DR2_overview}, these well-measured SNe~Ia meet the following two quality cuts: (1) At least seven $5\sigma$ detections, two pre- and two-post maximum light and in two different filters in the rest-frame phase range [$-10$ days, $+40$ days] that is used to fit the \texttt{SALT2} parameters \citep{Guy_2010,Betoule_2014, Taylor_2021}.
+(2) A \texttt{SALT2} light-curve fit probability greater than $10^{-7}$.
+We fit the ZTF light curves with the \texttt{SALT2} T21 model \citep{Taylor_2021}, and we account for Milky Way extinction (see details in \cite{Smith_2024}).
+We limited our targets to those with the following \texttt{SALT2} parameters: $c\in [-0.2, 0.8]$, with $\sigma_c<0.1$, $x_1 \in [-3, +3]$, with $\sigma_{x_1}<1$, and a peak-luminosity date $t_0$ measured with a precision of one day or less.
+This left 993 SNe~Ia.
+As recommended by \cite{rose2022}, we extended the colour range above the usual $c<0.3$, which allowed us to probe the characteristics of the full SN~Ia colour distribution.
+In addition, we removed $\sim20$ peculiar SNe Ia (e.g. 91bg or Ia-CSM), but we kept edge cases such as 91T because they typically cannot be identified in higher-redshift samples (see details in \citealt{Dimitriadis_2024}).
 We show in Sect.~\ref{sec:tests} that our results do not depend on these cuts.
-We also remove \prov{$\sim 40$} additional objects with no host-property measurements, leaving \prov{927} SNe~Ia.
-Finally, to be consistent throughout the analysis, we remove an additional \prov{7} objects (0.1\%), which get discarded by the outlier rejection in the Hubble residual standardisation (see Sect. \ref{sec:colour_mag_relation}).
+We also removed $\sim 30$ additional objects that lacked measurements of the host properties, which left 945 SNe~Ia.
+Finally, to be consistent throughout the analysis, we removed an additional 7 objects that were discarded by the outlier rejection in the Hubble residual standardisation (see Sect. \ref{sec:colour_mag_relation}).